THE TRUE EVIDENCE

 How does one know that he is born again, that he has the Holy Spirit?

 i) A young child is kidnapped and taken away from his mother.
-After a separation of many years and a searching that brings them together, how will the child, who is all grown up, feel when he comes face to face with his mother?
+After a separation of many years and searching, they are brought together.
+How will the child, who is all grown up, feel when he comes face to face with his mother?
 How will he know that the woman is his mother?
-Well, all he needs to do is listen to her voice, watch and feel the love, joy and life of the spirit of the woman.
-Because of her voice and a blood link he will feel a kinship spirit with her.
-It's her spirit that binds with his, and he will know.
+He needs to listen to her voice, watch and feel the love, joy and life of the spirit of the woman.
+He will feel a kinship spirit from her voice and blood link.
+It is her spirit that binds with his, and he will know.

 ii) A man undergoes general anesthesia for a major surgery.
-After the anesthesia takes its full effect, the man is "dead" to all physical senses.
-Now, how does he know that he is "all right" and alive when the general anesthesia wears off after the surgery?
-Simple, he is able to feel all his senses and is aware of his surrounding.
+After the anesthesia takes its full effect, the man is “dead” to all physical senses.
+How does he know that he is “all right” and alive when the anesthesia wears off after the surgery?
+Simple, he is able to feel all his senses and is aware of his surroundings.

-Likewise, being born of the Spirit and the Word, the Spirit of God binds His children to Him and they are aware of His Voice and His Presence, and His Life and Love in them.
-They are aware that they are blessed with every spiritual blessing and are seated with Christ in Heavenly places (Eph.1:3; 2:6).
+Likewise, being born of the Spirit and the Word, the Spirit of God binds His children to Him and they are aware of His Voice, His Presence, His Life and Love in them; being aware that they are blessed with every spiritual blessing and are seated with Christ in Heavenly places (Eph.1:3; 2:6).

-If you ask me as to whether I really have the Holy Spirit baptism even though I was not baptized right accordingly to Acts 2:38, my answer is YES.
-I had the witness of God's Spirit that I am His child, even at that time when I first gave my heart to Him.
-Like Cornelius who received the baptism of the Holy Spirit before he was baptized in the Name of the Lord Jesus Christ, I did too, only much later when the Message of the Seventh Church Age Messenger reached me.
-Like the twelve believers in Ephesus who knew only John Baptist's teaching and baptism, so was I who knew only the teachings of the Baptist and the A.o.G. denominations.
-Like the Truth came to them and they were re-baptized, so was I when the Message came to me in 1971.
-I was re-baptized − in the Name of the Lord Jesus Christ.
+Did I truly receive the baptism of the Holy Spirit even though I was not baptized correctly accordingly to Acts 2:38?
+YES.
+I had the witness of God’s Spirit that I am His child, from when I first gave my heart to Him.
+Like Cornelius who received the baptism of the Holy Spirit before he was water baptized in the Name of the Lord Jesus Christ, I too, had the same blessing before I was rebaptized according to Acts 2:38, a few years later.
+The twelve believers in Ephesus knew only the teaching and baptism of John the Baptist, likewise I knew only the teachings of the Baptist and the A.o.G. denominations.
+When the Truth came to those Ephesian believers, they were rebaptized; I was rebaptized — in the Name of the Lord Jesus Christ when the Truth was revealed to me in 1971.

 More Evidences